 It is not so complicated to understand actually.
 Ringless Voicemail service, or Direct-to-Voicemail as many call it, is a technology that transfers a pre-recorded message directly into the recipients’ voicemail box without making a call so as to avoid the phone from ringing.
 This is done through a server-to-server connection.

 Now, to identify whether the RVM needs to comply with the TCPA regulations?

 The TCPA regulations say that any marketing calls made, need to first derive a written consent from the recipient about receiving such calls.
 Simple as this sounds, TCPA has a very different definition for “calls” which is very important to understand.
 TCPA has stated that SMS, which is a textual form of communication over the phone, is also categorized as a form of calling, which is why SMS marketing also needs to comply with the TCPA regulations.
 The classification is because it uses a telephonic medium to communicate.
 For the same reason, even RVM has been classified as a call.
-Which means, the Ringless Voicemail campaign MUST be TCPA compliant.
-Which means that contacts on the Do Not Call registry cannot be targeted through this technology.
+This means, the Ringless Voicemail campaign MUST be TCPA compliant.
+This means that contacts on the Do Not Call registry cannot be targeted through this technology.